-Here’s a funny thing about wine: It’s made from grapes but taste and aroma descriptions involve any flavor under the sun other than grapes.
-Grapes are fruits, but grape wine is just called wine while wines made from other fruits are called fruit wine.
+Here’s a funny thing about wine: It’s made from grapes, but taste and aroma descriptions involve any flavor under the sun other than grapes.
+Grapes are a fruit, but grape wine is just called wine while wines made from other fruits are called fruit wine.
+There are even those who don’t feel that fruit wines are real wines.
 Does anyone else find this a little strange?
 Why the distinction?
-There are even those who don’t feel that fruit wines are real wines.

-The extra care involved in making fruit wine should not turn you off to drinking it, though.
-A skilled winemaker can turn a batch of fruit into an amazingly flavorful bottle of wine that range from dry to sweet to sparkling and everything in between.
-I personally prefer fruit wine that tastes like the fruit it’s made from, but there really is something for everyone.
+The extra care involved in making fruit wine/debate over whether it’s really wine should not turn you off to drinking it, though.
+A skilled winemaker can turn a batch of fruit into an amazingly flavorful bottle of wine that ranges from dry to sweet to sparkling and everything in between.
+I personally prefer fruit wines made from berries, but there really is something for everyone.
 Prefer dry wines?
-Check out elderberry, which is made in a pinot noir style.
+Check out elderberry, which is made in a Pinot Noir style.
 Love bananas?
 Try some banana wine from the Philippines.
 How about a wine that transports you to a Hawaiian luau?
 Have some passion fruit or pineapple wine.
-You can even find fruit wines fortified with liquor, like plum wine popular in Japan, Korea, and China.
+You can even find fruit wines fortified with liquor, like plum wine, which is popular in Japan, Korea, and China.